Anaïs Demoustier

+Anaïs Aude Marie Michèle Demoustier ([anais dəmustje]; born 29 September 1987) is a French actress.
+She was nominated for Most Promising Actress twice at the César Awards, in 2009 for Les Grandes Personnes and in 2011 for Living on Love Alone.
+In 2020, she won the César for Best Actress for her performance in the film Alice and the Mayor.

+In April 2023, Demoustier was announced as the president of the Caméra d'Or Jury for the 2023 Cannes Film Festival.

 Personal life

 During the filming of Marguerite & Julien, Demoustier began dating her co-star, Jérémie Elkaïm.
 In December 2015, it was announced that the couple were expecting their first child.
 Demoustier gave birth to a daughter in March 2016.

+Her brother, Stéphane Demoustier, is a filmmaker and screenwriter.